aws-powertools/powertools-lambda-java/docs/upgrade.md

 **3. Migrate all logging specific calls to SLF4J native primitives (recommended)**

-The new logging utility is designed to integrate seamlessly with Java SLF4J to allow customers adopt Powertools Logging without large code refactorings.
+The new logging utility is designed to integrate seamlessly with Java SLF4J to allow customers adopt the Logging utility without large code refactorings.
 This improvement requires the migration of non-native SLF4J primitives from the v1 Logging utility.

 !!! info "While we recommend using SLF4J as a logging implementation independent facade, you can still use the log4j2 and logback interfaces directly."